 Paper-In the weeks following the last formal class you will prepare a paper answering the question "So What?" with reference to the experience and inquiry you have completed during the term.
 Essentially the question asks: What difference does this investigation make to your work as a practitioner?
 This paper may be an essay or a more formally structured (e.g. APA style) position statement.

-Whatever the format, your 5-7 pages of prose will contain
+Whatever the format, your 5-7 pages of prose will contain:

-- A brief statement of what you see/know now that you didn't see/know before. - Description of the experience, readings, discussions that led to this (these) new or revised understanding(s), - The practical significance of this (these) new or revised understanding(s) to your professional practice (i.e., What does this look like in action through/by you?) - And lastly, What next?
+- A brief statement of what you see/know now that you didn't see/know before. - Description of the experience, readings, discussions that led to this (these) new or revised understanding(s), - The practical significance of this (these) new or revised understanding(s) to your professional practice (i.e., What does this look like in action?) - And lastly, What next?
 What do you see as your next edges for development in the area of practice that best responds to the interests, concerns and well being of people across the range of human diversity?

-Using Moodle, your inquiry group members will review your paper in support of revision at least once before final submission.
-The paper will be due via Moodle or e-mail (clare@lclark.edu) by 10a.m.
-December 9.
-It may, of course, be submitted earlier.
+Using Moodle, e-mail or paper exchange your inquiry group members will review your paper in support of revision at least once before final submission.
+The paper will be due via Moodle or e-mail (clare@lclark.edu) on or before July 26.

-Texts:

-Required
+Texts: Required